khalid-hussain/shaheen/chap14.md

 to his nephew as soon as he has dealt with the external threats.
 Currently he has been designated as the ruler of Loja."

-Badr Bin Mughira said, "Is this true?
+Badr bin Mughira said, "Is this true?
 Al-Zeghel cannot make this mistake."

 Bashir said, "If this is a mistake, then Al-Zeghel has made it.
 I had met Abu Mohsin.
 He was saying that before attacking the border, he was preparing to